KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/advancing.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;The first task receives driver's first and last name, then concat them, and, finally, returns it.
+&ensp;&ensp;&ensp;&ensp;The first task receives driver's first and last name, then concats them, and, finally, returns it.
 The second task only prints that concatenated name and the drivers's age. you can notice in the referenced file that the first task is inside the for loop in the DAG.
-That's because we wanted to create a specific ID for the formatting task. in order to differenciate.
+That's because we wanted to create a specific ID for the formatting task, in order to differenciate them.
 </p>

 ```python